 In 2019 the requirement for the UK to achieve net zero emissions by 2050 (with all emissions by that date needing to be balanced by greenhouse gas removals) became law.
-In December 2020, the Government’s expert climate advisory body, the CCC, set out its recommendations both on the level of the sixth carbon budget (covering years 2033-37) to deliver the 2050 target, and on what steps are needed more generally for all sectors to be on a pathway to net zero.
+In April 2021, the Government announced it would accept the advice of its expert climate advisory body, the CCC, that the sixth carbon budget (covering years 2033-37) should deliver a 78% reduction in emissions below 1990 levels and, for the first time, should include international aviation and shipping emissions.

-The CCC’s advice for aviation included recommendations on how these emissions should be accounted for as well as on the need to set targets for CO2 and non-CO2 and to limit demand growth.
-Since the maximum level of passenger demand that could be compatible with achieving net zero aviation emissions can already be accommodated with existing runways and terminal capacity, the CCC recommended no net increase in the UK’s airport capacity.
+The CCC Sixth Carbon Budget report of December 2020 also included advice and recommendations on the steps needed to put the aviation sector on a pathway to net zero, including limiting demand growth.
+Since the maximum level of passenger demand compatible with achieving net zero aviation emissions can already be accommodated with existing runways and terminal capacity, CCC argued, there should be no net increase in the UK’s airport capacity.

 Combined growth plans of UK airports will result in a 70% increase in passenger numbers on today’s level.
 This is nearly three times the 25% growth allowed for in the Committee on Climate Change’s net zero modelling.